Regarding the mandatory certification of energy efficiency regulations in the Republic of Belarus

 | Effective Date | September 1, 2017 |

-| Exempt Items | External power supplies for medical equipment, voltage converters, uninterruptible power supplies, battery chargers, halogen lighting converters, built-in power supplies, power banks, open frame power supplies (power supplies capable of simultaneous multi-output are exempt.
-(EX: UOA/UOB/UOC models)) |
+| Exempted Items | External power supplies for medical devices, voltage converters, uninterruptible power supplies, battery chargers, halogen lighting converters, built-in power supplies, power banks, and open frame power supplies (power supplies capable of multiple outputs simultaneously are excluded.
+(Example: UOA/UOB/UOC models) |

 Reference